markcowl/adl/documentation/Linter/rule.md

     - description
     - documentationUrl: This is link to the full documentation of the rule.
     - category: This is an umbrella identifier for a set of rules.
 This can be used to run a set of rules.
-- on\<Element>: This function returns an array of `RuleResult`.
+- on\<Element>: This function returns a `RuleResult`.
 Depending on the rule there can be multiple on\<Element> functions.
 For example:

 ``` js
   meta: